brightcove/player-loader/README.md

 An object can be provided to customize this with the following sub-properties:

-- `aspectRatio`: A string Used to customize the aspect ratio to a value other than 16:9 (e.g., `'4:3'`).
+- `aspectRatio`: A string can be used to customize the aspect ratio to a value other than 16:9 (e.g., `'4:3'` or `'16:10'`).
+Any aspect ratio can be used - not just those supported by Video.js.
+- `iframeHorizontalPlaylist`: For iframe players configured with a horizontal playlist, set to `true` to adjust the sizing of the responsive wrapper element to accommodate the additional height.
+This option is ignored for in-page players as they are styled independently from their associated playlist.
 - `maxWidth`: A string used to restrain the maximum width of the player.
 This should use CSS units, such as pixels (e.g., `'960px'`).

 ##### `embedOptions.tagName`